-- TCKs for all future JSRs must be made available for certification and branding purposes under one or more of the Approved Open-Source Licenses and/or a Standard Commercial TCK License. - Oracle Legal will draft the commercial license, which will be derived from the TCK license Oracle currently uses.
+- TCKs for all future JSRs must be made available for certification and branding purposes under one or more of the Approved Open-Source Licenses and/or a Standard Commercial TCK License. - Additional open-source and commercial licenses, which need not be disclosed, may also be offered at the Spec Lead's discretion. - Oracle Legal will draft the commercial license, which will be derived from the TCK license Oracle currently uses.